okta/okta.github.io/_source/_posts/2018-05-09-upgrade-to-angular-6.md

 ## Angular CLI Changes

 Angular CLI has updated its version number to match Angular's, going from 1.7.4 to 6.0.0.
-The two biggest changes I noticed are:
+The two most significant changes I noticed are:

 1. Running `ng test` no longer watches files for changes.
 It executes each test, then exits.
 If you want to watch your files for changes, you can run `ng test --watch=true`.
 2. Running `ng build` no longer produces a production build by default.
 To do a production build, you can run `ng build --prod`.
 In Angular 5 and below, the flag was `-prod`, with a single dash.

-There's [many more](https://github.com/angular/angular-cli/releases) changes, but these where the ones that had the biggest impact on my workflow.
+There are [many more](https://github.com/angular/angular-cli/releases) changes, but these where the ones that had the biggest impact on my workflow.

 ## What's New in Angular 6